Sequel to The Metro Dogs of Moscow

-When not writing novels, Rachelle connects kids with nature through the David Suzuki Foundation.
-Outside of work, she can often be found trail running, showshoeing, and planning adventures.
+When not writing novels, Rachelle connects kids with nature through the David Suzuki Foundation in Toronto.
+Outside of work, she can often be found running, cycling, and planning adventures.
 Her travels have taken her tree-climbing in Costa Rica, searching for pygmy elephants in Borneo, horse-riding with gauchos in Chile, and tracking down stray dogs in Russia, among other exploits.
 She will go on at length about any of these if you let her.

 Years ago, Rachelle came across a newspaper story about some stray dogs in Moscow that had learned to take the subway to navigate the city.
 Instantly inspired, she set about researching and creating a story about these amazing four-legged Muscovites.
 In this presentation, Rachelle tells how The Metro Dogs of Moscow came to be, describing her research, her adventures in Moscow, and the novel that emerged from the whole process.
 Images, short readings, and personal stories bring the Metro Dogs — both real and imagined — to life.
 Students are challenged to brainstorm other amazing but true stories that can inspire their own writing.